ARM-software/ComputeLibrary/examples/gemm_tuner/README.md

 ### Step1: Prepare the shape and configs files
 1. We first need to identify the shapes that we are interested in and store them in a csv file, say *gemm_shapes.csv*.
-2. Then we need to specify a set of good GEMMConfig candidates for each kernel in 3 separate csv files (this requires some prior heuristics, but can be provided by the ACL developers upon requests, based on your target device).
+2. Then we need to specify a set of good GEMMConfig candidates for each kernel in 3 separate csv files (this requires some prior heuristics, but can be provided by the Compute Library developers upon requests, based on your target device).

    Say we have *gemm_configs_native.csv", "gemm_configs_reshaped.csv" and "gemm_configs_reshaped_only_rhs.csv".